Marouane Fellaini: 2018–19 season

 Fellaini made 19 appearances for Manchester United in the first half of the 2018–19 season, scoring 90th-minute goals against both Derby County in the EFL Cup and Young Boys in the UEFA Champions League.
 However, after the dismissal of head coach José Mourinho, Fellaini found opportunities limited and he played in just two of nine possible matches under caretaker manager Ole Gunnar Solskjær, both as a substitute.

-Shandong Luneng Taishan
+Shandong Taishan

 At the end of January 2019, Fellaini agreed a contract with Chinese club Shandong Luneng and was officially transferred on 1 February 2019, concluding his five-and-a-half year spell with Manchester United.

+He played in this club for five years.
+On 3 November 2023, Fellaini announced that he would leave the club at the end of the season.
+He played his last match for the club at the 2023 Chinese FA Cup final against Shanghai Shenhua.

+Retirement

+On 3 February 2024, Fellaini announced his retirement from professional football.

 International career

 Fellaini was eligible to play for either Belgium or Morocco.
 He chose to represent Belgium, from youth level upwards.
 He represented the under-23 team at the 2008 Olympics, when they finished in fourth place, losing to Brazil in the bronze medal match.
 His senior team debut was made in February 2007, and his first goal for the senior team came in a 2–1 defeat against Portugal a UEFA Euro 2008 qualification match.

 Fellaini made seven appearances in Belgium's 2014 FIFA World Cup qualification campaign, scoring once, as Belgium reached the finals for the first time since 2002.
 On 4 June 2014, Fellaini was selected as part of Belgium's 23-man squad for the 2014 World Cup.
 On 17 June, in Belgium's opening match against Algeria, Fellaini came on as a second-half substitute and scored the Red Devils' equalising goal in a 2–1 win.
 He was then named in the starting line-up for the second match against Russia on 22 June and went on to play every minute of les Diables Rouges run to the quarter-finals, where they were defeated 1–0 by Argentina in Brasília.

 During qualification for UEFA Euro 2016, Fellaini scored two goals in Belgium's 5–0 defeat of Cyprus and the winner in a 1–0 away victory in Israel.
 Following these goals, on 7 June 2015, he reached five in his last three internationals by scoring the opening two goals in a 4–3 friendly win over France at the Stade de France.
 On 3 September 2015, he scored his sixth goal in four international appearances against Bosnia and Herzegovina.

 At the 2018 FIFA World Cup in Russia, Fellaini scored the equalising goal after Japan had gone 2–0 up in a round of 16 match that saw Belgium win 3–2.
 On 7 March 2019, Fellaini announced his retirement from international football.
 He earned a total of 87 caps and scored 18 goals for Belgium between 2007 and 2018.